-Arizona Odyssey – Kerrick James
+Arizona Odyssey – Photographs by Kerrick James

 Art Intersection presents the photographs of Kerrick James in the Gallery 4 exhibition Arizona Odyssey, Forty Years of Roaming for Beauty.
 These photographs show our Arizona home through storms and seasons, starry nights and liquid afternoons, and highways that lead to backroads and canyons where lost can be found.